 The building’s stunning Gothic architecture reflects Valencia’s prosperity during this period, which can be seen through its intricate stone carvings and impressive Hall of Columns.

-- L’Hemisfèric: a stunning IMAX cinema and planetarium
+- L’Hemisfèric: An IMAX cinema and planetarium with a visually striking design.

-- Museu de les Ciències Príncipe Felipe: a science museum
+- Museu de les Ciències Príncipe Felipe: A hands-on science museum that’s perfect for anyone curious about the world around them.

-- L’Umbracle: a landscaped walkway and garden area with great views of the complex
+- L’Umbracle: A beautiful landscaped walkway and garden area offering great views of the complex.

-- Palau de les Arts Reina Sofía: an opera house and performing arts center
+- Palau de les Arts Reina Sofía: An opera house and performing arts center where you can enjoy incredible performances.

-- Àgora: a space used for concerts and events featuring a retractable roof
+- Àgora: A unique space used for concerts and events, complete with a retractable roof.

-- Pont de l’Assut de l’Or: a futuristic bridge crossing the Turia Gardens and connecting different areas of the complex
+- Pont de l’Assut de l’Or: A futuristic bridge crossing the Turia Gardens, connecting various parts of the complex.

 You won’t want to miss visiting one of Europe’s largest indoor markets.
 Similar to other European markets, Mercado Central boasts rows of fresh produce, local specialties, and food stalls offering everything from tapas to churros dipped in chocolate.